Stampede Corral

 The Stampede Corral hosted several major events, including the 1972 World Figure Skating Championships, the figure skating and ice hockey events at the 1988 Winter Olympics, as well as rodeo competitions.
 The Corral was also a frequent venue for the Canada Davis Cup team, with Canada holding a 5–0 all-time record in the Corral in this international tennis challenge.
 Most recently, Canada defeated Mexico 4–1 in the 2008 tournament.

 For years, the Stampede Corral played host to special wrestling supershows promoted by Stu Hart's Stampede Wrestling, particularly during the Calgary Stampede.
 Stampede Wrestling is known for having featured some of the biggest names in pro wrestling history prior to its purchase by the World Wrestling Federation (now known as WWE) in 1984, including Bret Hart, Archie Gouldie, Dan Kroffat and Jake Roberts.
 WWE also used the Corral numerous times for non-televised house shows.

 On November 21, 2016, the last Disney On Ice show was cancelled at the last minute.
-No reason cited for the cancellation although Disney offered refunds.
+No reason was cited for the cancellation, although Disney offered refunds.

+From April 7-8, the arena and surrounding parking lot hosted Psychopathic Records' Canadian Juggalo Weekend which featured performances from Ice-T, The 2 Live Crew, Kung Fu Vampire, Big Hoodoo, Onyx, Swollen Members, the Insane Clown Posse, and more.
+The event also featured professional wrestling matches from Juggalo Championship Wrestling.

 The Stampede Corral housed one of Canada's most extensive private sports photo collections on public display – part of the Calgary Stampede Archives collection.
 A significant restoration of the photo collection, taking two years and costing over $75,000, was underway in 2016.